cbrnr/python-intro-short/10-Modules_and_Packages/10-Modules_and_Packages.md

 We could put this function in our own module called `stats`.
 This is just a Python file called `stats.py`, and its sole contents is the function definition.

-Note that this file should be saved in the current working directory, that is, the directory that the Python interpreter is working in.
+Note that this file should be saved in the current working directory, which corresponds to the directory that the Python interpreter is currently working in.
 In IPython, we can find out what the working directory is by typing `pwd` (print working directory).
 If this is not the location we want, we can change the working directory using the `cd` (change directory) command (followed by the path to the directory we would like to use).

-We can then import either our `stats` module or the `mean` function from the `stats` module directly:
+We can then import either our `stats` module or the `mean` function from our `stats` module directly:

 ```python
 >>> import stats